There are two types of Rapido releases – majors and minors:

 - Save the website settings

-This applies the updated, tabbed website settings to the solution.You can now manually transfer settings from the old setup to the new setup.
+This applies the updated, tabbed website settings to the solution.You can now manually transfer settings from the old setup to the new setup - or use the converter tool as decribed below.

 If you simply want to load the new default layout: